 The valve is not a watertight seal!
 The sensor incorporates a self-closing valve which minimizes the flow of water into the vessel when the ultrasonic insert is removed.
 The curved flap valve is activated by both a spring and water pressure.
 Water pushes the flap valve upward to block the opening, so there is no gush of water into the boat.
-Always use the ultrasonic insert or the long blanking plug secured with the retaining pin, safety rings, and safety wire for a watertight seal.
+Always use the insert or the blanking plug secured with the safety wire for a watertight seal.

-Using the Long Blanking Plug
+Using the Blanking Plug

-To protect the ultrasonic insert, use the long blanking plug when:
+To protect the ultrasonic insert, use the blanking plug when:

 - The boat will be kept in salt water for more than a week. - · The boat will be removed from the water. - Aquatic growth build-up is suspected due to inaccurate readings from the instrument. - 1.
-Place the insert nut on the top of the long blanking plug (Figure 6).
-Attach the pull ring to the plug, capturing the insert nut. - The o-rings must be intact and well lubricated to make a watertight seal.
-Inspect the o-rings on the long blanking plug (replace if necessary) and lubricate them with the silicone lubricant supplied or petroleum jelly. - 3.
-Remove the ultrasonic insert from the housing by removing the safety wire, one safety ring, and the retaining pin.
-Do not remove the cap nut (Figure 3). - 4.
-Grasp the ultrasonic insert and pull upward slowly. - NOTE: In the unlikely event that the ultrasonic insert cannot be removed, see "Servicing the Valve Assembly" below. - 5.
-Slide the long blanking plug into the housing with the arrow on the top pointing forward toward the bow.
-Seat it into place with a pushing twisting motion until the key fits into the notch (Figure 6).
-Secure it with the retaining pin and safety rings. - Reattach the safety wire to prevent the insert from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly (Figure 3).
+Inspect the o-rings on the blanking plug (replace if necessary) and lubricate them with the silicone lubricant supplied or petroleum jelly (Vaseline®) (see Figure 5).
+The o-rings must be intact and well lubricated to make a watertight seal. - 2.
+Remove the ultrasonic insert from the housing by removing the safety wire from the cap nut (see Figure 3). - 3.
+Unscrew the cap nut to jack the insert out of the housing.
+This will remove the cap nut and insert as a single unit. - 4.
+Slide the blanking plug into the housing with the arrow pointing forward toward the bow (see Figure 5).
+Seat it into place with a twisting motion until the key fits into the notch.
+Screw the cap nut in place and hand-tighten only.
+Do not over-tighten. - 5.
+Reattach the safety wire to prevent the insert from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly (see Figure 3).